NOG 32. Scheduling

 Children’s Television Channels

-Television channels devoted to children’s programmes, or whose programmes are or are likely to be of particular appeal to children, will be unlikely to be able to carry at any time advertisements of the type restricted under rules 32.1 to 32.6.
-Thus, for instance, dedicated children’s channels may not carry an ad for a product restricted under rule 32.2.2 or rule 32.5.1, namely: gambling and food or drink assessed as high in fat, salt or sugar (HFSS).
+Television channels devoted to children's programmes, or whose programmes are or are likely to be of particular appeal to children, will be unlikely to be able to carry at any time advertisements of the type restricted under rules 32.1 to 32.6 and 32.22.
+Thus, for instance, dedicated children's channels may not carry an advertisement for a product restricted under rule 32.2.2 (gambling), or rule 32.22 (food or drink products high in fat, salt or sugar).

 Rules